Common Career Mistakes and How to Avoid Them

 Tips to Refocus Negativity

-- Concentrate on Positives: Be aware of your strengths and positive qualities of your character in times of stress
+- Be Positive: Recognize your strengths and positive qualities of your role when you’re overwhelmed

-- Get help when you can Find a mentor to ask for guidance or colleagues for business guidance.
+- Get help when you can: Ask a mentor for assistance or for colleagues to provide business advice.

 Overcommitting Workload

-Overcommitting can lead to burnout, errors, and internal frustration.
-Although it’s important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and expected results.
+Overcommitting can lead to burnout, mistakes and internal discontent.
+While it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and the expected outcomes.

 - Practicing Time Management Techniques